YongHwan2161/cppWebServer3/system-documents/cli-interface.md

 #### Multi-Channel Link Test
 ```
-test-multi-channel-links <node_index>
+test-multi-channel-links <vertex_index>
 ```

-Tests link creation and deletion across multiple channels in a node.
+Tests link creation and deletion across multiple channels in a vertex.

 Parameters:
-- node_index: Target node index (0-255)
+- vertex_index: Target vertex index (0-255)

 Process:
-1. Creates a second channel in the target node
+1. Creates a second channel in the target vertex
 2. Creates 100 links in each channel
 3. Deletes all links in reverse order
 4. Verifies data consistency throughout